azap2124/covid_analysis/README.md

     ROUND((people_vaccinated/population)*100,5) AS percent_vaccinated
 FROM pop_vs_vac
 WHERE location = 'United States')
-ORDER BY location, date
+ORDER BY location, date;
 ```
 As of April 12, 2023 the total number of people vaccinated in the United States is **338,289,856** or **79.828%** of the total population.

 Initially, I observed that there was no data available for the "new_vaccinations" column for Puerto Rico.
 In order to investigate this further, I revisited the Excel spreadsheet to analyze the original data.
-It turns out that Puerto Rico indeed was missing this data.
+It turns out that Puerto Rico was indeed missing this data.
 After further investigation in their website, I was not able to find a reason as to why this is.
 However, [this article](https://www.aha.org/news/blog/2022-07-22-digging-reasons-puerto-ricos-successful-covid-19-response) from the American Hospital Association, estimates that 95% of the population has received at least one dose of the vaccine.
+As this data is critical for the next part of the project, I decided to exclude Puerto Rico from the analysis.

-I then created a temp table to summarize all this data by country.
+I created a temp table to summarize all this data by country.
 ```
-DROP TABLE IF EXISTS #percent_population_vaccinated CREATE TABLE #percent_population_vaccinated
+DROP TABLE IF EXISTS percent_population_vaccinated_by_country CREATE TABLE percent_population_vaccinated_by_country (
-(
 continent NVARCHAR(255),
 location NVARCHAR(255),